Mats Hummels: Borussia Dortmund: 2008–2016

 In January 2008, Hummels joined Borussia Dortmund, initially on loan.
 He finished the 2007–08 season with 16 matches played.
 During his first full season, he quickly established himself as first-choice, as he often partnered newly signed Neven Subotić, but also missed a great part of its final months due to injury.
+By the end of the 2007–08 season he would lose his first final with Dortmund in a 1–2 loss against his lender club Bayern Munich in the DFB-Pokal final.
 In February 2009, he was fully signed to the club for a fee of €4 million.
-He finished the 2008–09 season with a goal in 14 matches played.
-During the following season, Hummels scored five goals in 33 matches played.
+In the summer of 2008, he would win his first trophy with Borussia Dortmund in a German supercup match between Dortmund and Bayern Munich, which Dortmund won by 2–1.

 The 2010–11 season brought increased success for Hummels.
 He was the regular first-choice centre-back, again paired with Subotić.
 The duo helped Dortmund to the best defensive record in the Bundesliga, as the team won the league title.
 Hummels' performances that season displayed great quality in tackling, positioning, passing and composure.

-He attracted praise from pundits and coaches alike, and he was considered one of the best defenders in the Bundesliga, and in Europe.
-Hummels finished the 2010–11 season with six goals in 42 matches played.
+In the 2011–12 season Hummels lost the DFL-Supercup against rivals FC Schalke 04 after penalties.

-Hummels won the Bundesliga for a second time in 2011–12 as Dortmund set a Bundesliga record with the most points in a Bundesliga season with 81 points.
+Nonetheless, Hummels won the Bundesliga for a second time in 2011–12 as Dortmund set a Bundesliga record with the most points in a Bundesliga season with 81 points.
 Hummels scored a goal in Dortmund's 5–2 win against Bayern in the 2012 DFB-Pokal Final as the team completed the league and cup double.
-On 3 June 2012, Hummels signed a new contract that will keep him at Dortmund until the summer of 2017.
+On 3 June 2012, Hummels signed a new contract to remain at Dortmund.
+In that season he would score his first goal in the UEFA Champions League, a penalty against Olympique Marseille in a group stage match to make it 2–0.